adobe/reactor-postman/README.md

 ## Setting the Access Token

-To interact with the Launch Reactor APIs, you must have a valid access token and the correct permissions configured.
+To interact with the Reactor APIs, you must have a valid access token and the correct permissions configured.
 The provision collection requires the development permissions to create resources and a development library.
-Check out the [Launch Docs](https://experienceleague.adobe.com/docs/launch.html?lang=en#guides) for more details on creating Adobe I/O integrations and permissioning.
+Check out the [docs](https://experienceleague.adobe.com/docs/launch.html#guides) for more details on creating Adobe I/O integrations and permissioning.

 #### Adobe I/O integration

 If you have an Adobe I/O integration ready to go, the collection will automatically authenticate and set the access token variable if configured.
-This [walkthrough](https://experienceleague.adobe.com/docs/launch/using/extension-dev/submit/upload-and-test.html?lang=en#integration) will help you get started creating your integration
+This [walkthrough](https://experienceleague.adobe.com/docs/launch/using/extension-dev/submit/upload-and-test.html#integration) will help you get started creating your integration

 Once you've created your integration, you will need to set the following environment variables in Postman: